Installing PE

 puppet_enterprise::profile::bolt_server::concurrency

-- An integer that determines the maximum number of
+An integer that determines the maximum number of simultaneous task or plan requests the orchestrator can make to bolt-server.

-concurrent requests orchestrator can make to bolt-server.
 CAUTION: Do not set a concurrency limit that is higher than the bolt-server limit.
 This can cause timeouts that lead to failed task runs.

 puppet_enterprise::profile::orchestrator::global_concurrent_compiles